Building Your World With Maps

 So once I added the countries and the cities, my map was looking pretty sparse.
 This allowed me to decide where I would put rivers and forests and mountains.
 This also gave me opportunities to really explore the people who live in these regions.
 So far I’ve really nailed down Ymber, since that’s where most of the action in the series will take place, but I plan to expand on Siccita as well.

-In Ymber, from left of the map to the right, we have the northern Coracinus Mountains, where the Limen is hidden, the Abjure forest, the Plains of Aduro, the Forest of the Aife, the Forcia Mountains, and the Bay of Antiquus.
+In Ymber, from left of the map to the right, we have the northern Coracinus Mountains, where the Limen is hidden, the Abjure forest, the Plains of Aduro, the Forest of the Aife, the Forcia Mountains (now renamed Tercastle Peaks), and the Bay of Antiquus.
 A wall was built in between Ymber and Siccita during the reign of King Paries to keep enemy soldiers in Siccita and protect Ymber from their attack.
 It has only one opening along the main road, called the Custos Obduros, which are watchtowers.
-Anyone who comes to Ymber from Siccita must pass through the Custos to enter, unless they come by water.
+Anyone who comes to Ymber from Siccita must pass through the Custos to enter, unless they come by water (or by dragon, which we have seen with the Pangere entering Ymber this way.
+Obviously this creates security issues, but that's not something I plan to address any time soon as it doesn't necessarily relate to the story yet.
+But it may be something I explore in the future...Perhaps the Pangere will help Ymber create a dragon-force!)

 In Siccita, I have so far only mapped the ruins of Dirvo.
 Before Ymber and Siccita split in two, Dirvo was the capitol city of Gexalatia.
-Dirvo will feature in book two of the series, when Nyx takes an unwilling trip there (no spoilers!).
+Dirvo will feature in book two (now three!
+As the story has evolved, some of the details were rearranged) of the series, when Nyx takes an unwilling trip there (no spoilers!).
 The river that runs through Siccita is called the Eluvios, and I picture it like the Grand Canyon, wide and deep.
 I’m not sure about the forest yet.

 So that’s all I can say for now, but hopefully this was helpful!
 Of course, I’m also learning the difference between estates, manors, provinces, etc. There’s so much to building a world!
 It can get overwhelming, so take your time and let it fill itself out as you go!